instantOS/instantos.github.io/docs/niri.md

 The instantOS niri config binds ++mod+space++ to `fuzzel` and ++mod+p++ to `instantmenu_smartrun`, so both launchers are reachable from the keyboard.
-Fuzzel is the default application launcher, chosen for its built-in frecency and fast startup. instantMENU works through xWayland and is wired up the same way it is on Sway.
+Fuzzel is the default application launcher, chosen for its built-in frecency and fast startup.
+The current instantMENU also has frecency and runs natively on Wayland through layer-shell; it no longer needs XWayland.
+It is wired up the same way it is on Sway.

 ## Scratchpads